Depression, Anxiety and Stress

 The completely confidential questionnaire is sent directly to the Senior Counsellor if completed online.
 Alternatively, it is perfectly acceptable to print it off, fill it in and bring it with you to your first appointment.

-The Wellbeing Team at Talk Wandsworth is now offering a variety of free wellbeing workshops designed to support your specific needs.
+The Wellbeing Team at Talk Wandsworth offers a variety of free wellbeing workshops designed to support your specific needs.
 The workshops run regularly throughout the year.
 Please see our poster for further information.

 Wandsworth Mental Health Learning Disability Team